d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/05_telnet_server.md

 # Before initiating telnet server

-Don't , netw
-Normally, telnet uses port 23 as its default port.
-However, QEMU uses User Networking as its default networking backend.
-This type of networking backend is simple and easy to use, no root privilege is required.
-But, the drawback is
+Typically, `telnet` uses port 23 as its default port.
+However, due to the default networking backend opted by QEMU, the "User Networking",  accessing port 23 of a guest machine is not straightforward.
+In contrast to the simple and easy using and no privilege is required of this backend, its drawback is evident as well:
-obvious:

     - Performance punishment.
     - The guest is not directly accessible from the host.

-The inability of accessing guest from host is crucial to the problem of how to connect the telnet server from host.

-To overcome this restriction, users may use other networking backend or the handy option `hostfwd` which is specific of solving this problem.

-To map port 23 of telnet to 7023 on the host, append the option below to your QEMU command:
+The inability to access the guest imposed by QEMU's networking backend is crucial to the problem of connecting the telnet server from the host.
+To overcome this restriction, users may use other networking backend or append the handy option `-hostfwd`.
+The `-hostfwd` option tells QEMU the rule that forwards a port from the guest to the host.
+In this telnet scenario, to map port 23 in the guest to port 7023 on the host, append the option below to your QEMU
+command:

 ```bash
 -netdev user,id=host_net,hostfwd=tcp::7023-:23 \
 -device e1000,mac=52:54:00:12:34:50,netdev=host_net \
 ```

-These options instruct QEMU to use e1000 NIC, and map tcp port 7023 on host to port 23 of guest.
+The options instruct QEMU to use an e1000 NIC and forward the TCP port 23 from the guest to 7023 on the host.

 # Test telnetd in QEMU guest

-Boot your QEMU guest, and run the command in it to start telnet server:
+Boot your QEMU guest, and run the command in it to start the telnet server:

 ```bash
 telnetd -F -l /bin/sh
 ```

-The option `-F` makes `telnetd` run in foreground.
-Just for testing the network connection.
+The option `-F` makes `telnetd` run in the foreground, suitable for testing the network connection.

-On host side, connect to QEMU guest by running:
+On the host side, connect to the telnet server in the QEMU guest by running:

 ```
 telnet localhost 7023
 ```

-Successfully, the guest's shell promotion will be seen in your terminal.
-If everything goes correctly, it is time to make it auto start.
+On successful, you will get the shell promoter in the terminal.
+Next, make this telnetd server start automatically again by writing the line in the `init` script.

 # Automatic start for telnetd service.